-- Cross-Cultural Courses: 3-week courses taught by Messiah faculty traveling to a variety of destinations.
+• Cross-Cultural Courses: 3-week courses taught by Messiah

+faculty traveling to a variety of destinations.
 Students can fulfill their third language and ELI requirement.
-Recruiting for these courses start almost a year prior to the course departure (i.e., March 2023 May-Term 2024 courses) - individual deadlines vary by course. - Semester long off-campus program: Students can fulfill 12-18 credits at an approved domestic or international program partner.
-Students can fulfill their third language when studying internationally and all locations fulfill the ELI requirement. - December 1 Messiah's pre-approval deadline for following fall semester (i.e. December 1, 2023 to participate in a Fall 2024 program) - April 1 Messiah's pre-approval deadline for following spring semester (i.e. April 1, 2024 to participate in a Spring 2025 program) - service-learning Learning: Credit-bearing Service community-based research occurs in many courses throughout our curriculum using a blend of content, service and reflection that totals a minimum of 40 hours a semester and satisfied the experiential learning initiative requirement (ELI) for graduation.
+Recruiting for these courses start almost a year prior to the course departure (i.e., March 2024 May-Term 2025 courses) - individual deadlines vary by course.

+- Semester long off-campus program: Students can fulfill 12-18 credits at an approved domestic or international program partner.
+Students can fulfill their third language when studying internationally and all locations fulfill the ELI requirement. - December 1 Messiah's pre-approval deadline for following fall semester (i.e. December 1, 2024 to participate in a Fall 2025 program) - April 1 Messiah's pre-approval deadline for following spring semester (i.e. April 1, 2025 to participate in a Spring 2026 program) - Service Learning: Credit-bearing service-learning and community-based research occurs in many courses throughout our curriculum using a blend of content, service and reflection that totals a minimum of 40 hours a semester and satisfied the experiential learning initiative requirement (ELI) for graduation.
 Service-learning grants are available for faculty interested in developing or enhancing their courses.
-We also offer cocurricular service-learning ELI credit by participating at an approved Agape community partner 20 hours of service + 5hrs of reflection + 5hrs of learning throughout one semester.
+We also offer co-curricular service-learning ELI credit by participating at an approved Agape community partner 20 hours of service + 5hrs of reflection + 5hrs of learning throughout one semester.
 To gain this ELI credit, students must inform the Agape Center at the beginning of the semesters.